Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Multi-Window Mode
 ~~~~~~~~~~~~~~~~~
-Before 1.0, Selenium by default ran the application under test in a subframe
+Before 1.0, Selenium by default ran the application under test in a sub frame
 which looks like this:

 .. image:: images/chapt5_img26_single_window_mode.png
    :align: center

-Unfortunately, some apps don't run properly in a subframe, preferring to be
+Unfortunately, some apps don't run properly in a sub frame, preferring to be
 loaded into the top frame of the window.
-That's why we made the multiWindow
+That's why we made the multi Window
 mode (the new default since Selenium 1.0).
 Using this you can make your
 application under test run in a separate window rather than in the default
 frame.